-The Center for Learning with Nature is an education non-profit helping teachers build awe and capacity in their students through the extraordinary world of Nature-inspired STEM.
-We train school teachers to help children perceive the ingeniousness of design in the natural world, in order to learn how to invent a more beautiful world ourselves.
-We’ve inspired thousands of teachers through professional development and curricula, providing teachers with standards-aligned ways to enhance students’ interests and academic performance, their college and workforce readiness, while simultaneously enriching each student’s appreciation for the natural world and their aspirations and capacity to improve the world for the better through STEM.
+Through this approach, we’ve inspired thousands of teachers with our professional development and curricula, providing them with standards-aligned ways to enhance students’ love of learning and academic performance, their college and workforce readiness, while simultaneously enriching each student’s appreciation for the natural world and their aspirations and capacity to improve the world for the better.

 We’re fortunate to live in a beautiful and interesting world, as a species with the capacity to appreciate our circumstances, and shape our own future and those of our children, limited only by the possibilities we can imagine, our aspirations, and hard work.
-The Center for Learning with Nature helps teachers integrate wonder and technological mentorship from the natural world into everyday classroom-based STEM curricula, in order to build an appreciation for Nature that lasts a lifetime, enrich the educational experiences of students, and accelerate humankind’s transition to a more prosperous, equitable, and sustainable way of life.
+The Center for Learning with Nature helps teachers integrate wonder and mentorship from the natural world into everyday classroom-based learning, in order to build an appreciation for Nature that lasts a lifetime, enrich the educational experiences of students, and accelerate humankind’s transition to a more prosperous, equitable, and sustainable way of life.

 The Center for Learning with Nature is a 501(c)3 non-profit organization.
 Our federal tax ID number is 46-5145494.
 Donations are tax deductible to the extent allowable by law.